 Do you see why writing individual posts was also on my to-do list?
 It gets detailed fast!
 And… since we’re over 3,000 words for today and I’m literally wearing a wrist brace as I type (bringing my words per minute down significantly), I’ll stop here.
-I still need to also share the mood board for the room with perhaps one unexpected element (at least, if you know my typical neutral-loving style) as well as the final reveal and the details about the new shower hardware.
+I still need to also share the mood board for the room with perhaps one unexpected element (at least, if you know my typical neutral-loving style) as well as the final reveal and the details about the new shower head and other fixtures.

 P.S.
 If you’re wondering about the brace itself, I’m really liking it so far.
 This is the one I bought and it fits my small wrist well.
 It takes a little getting used to but it makes the ligament in my forearm feel a lot better.